 Compatibility of Mounts and Accessories

-The technical differences between Weaver and Picatinny rails often lead to compatibility working only in one direction in practice.
+The technical differences between Weaver and Picatinny rails often lead to compatibility working in only one direction in practice.

 Overview of Cross Compatibility

 The rule of thumb is: Weaver accessories often fit on Picatinny rails, while Picatinny accessories are usually too wide for Weaver rails.
-The reason lies in the different slot widths and spacings defined in the standards.
+The reason for this lies in the different slot widths and spacings defined in the standards.

 These differences directly influence the selection and use of accessories.
 Let's look at some typical examples.